nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-You can delete a event's venue or points of contact by leaving their fields empty, like `v/`, `p/` respectively!
+You can delete an event's venue or points of contact by leaving their fields empty, like `v/`, `p/` respectively!
 </div>

 Examples: